wrightben/math/Statistics - General/monty-hall/Readme.md

 ## Computers

 Computers (and the basic math they do) say the choose-and-swap strategy wins two-thirds, or 66%, of the time.

+## Human Idiocy

+For those who claim that the initial statistics *are not* affected by removing the door, how would following the strategy of choosing the other person's door diminish their probability of winning.
+In other words, whether or not, as the contestant, you believe your second choice creates a 66% or 50% probability of winning, why would you *not* choose the other person's door?